FLAME: A Federated Learning Approach for Multi-Modal RF Fingerprinting: Methodology

 \section{Methodology}

-Here, we state our signal model (Sec. \ref{sig_mod}) and describe our multimodal (Sec. \ref{mm_rep}) and federated learning (FL) framework (Sec. \ref{clf_mod}).
+In the following, we state our signal model (Sec. \ref{sig_mod}) and describe our multi-modal (Sec. \ref{mm_rep}) and FL framework (Sec. \ref{clf_mod}).
 We then demonstrate the feasibility of our methodology through a convergence analysis (Sec. \ref{conv_an}).
 An overview of our FLAME methodology is shown in Fig. \ref{sys_diagram}.